Interstate 69: Progress delays

 While federal legislation established a mandate to extend I-69 from Indiana to Texas, it did not provide funding for its construction.
 I-69 construction must compete against other projects for traditional funding.
-Despite approval of several segments, work has been completed on only a few scattered segments due in part to increasing costs for construction materials and machinery.
+Despite the approval of several segments, work has been completed on only a few scattered segments due in part to increasing costs for construction materials and machinery.
 As a result, several states have indicated that construction of I-69 may not be possible without the use of tolls as the primary means to finance building the highway.
 Tennessee, Arkansas, and Mississippi passed legislation authorizing toll roads within each state but have not applied tolling to their sections of I-69 due to the widespread unpopularity of toll roads in these states.
 A bridge over the Ohio River, which was to have been built along I-69 to connect Indiana with Kentucky, stalled in 2004 because each state did not have enough funding for it.
-In 2016, both states reached an agreement to restart environmental studies and develop a funding strategy for the Ohio River crossing.
-Tennessee and Mississippi have suspended work on I-69 indefinitely due to a lack of funding to build the highway outside of the Memphis metropolitan area.
+In 2016, both states reached an agreement to restart environmental studies and develop a funding strategy for the Ohio River crossing; more funding has allowed for design and construction work to begin since that time.
+Tennessee has suspended work on I-69 indefinitely due to a lack of funding to build the highway outside of the Memphis metropolitan area.
 Arkansas has halted work on its mainline portion of I-69, aside from the Monticello Bypass, although it has applied for a federal grant to complete design and construction for the 25 mi section between Monticello and McGehee.
+Phase 1 started construction in December 2022.
+As of 2023, no portion of I-69 in Louisiana has been built nor has any construction started.